edwardhdlu/q-trader/README.md

 ![nn](https://github.com/loliksamuel/py-ML-rl-trade/blob/master/files/output/nn.png)

-# Policy
+# Policy network
-The strategy that the agent employs to determine next action based on the current state(we r nit using it)
+a model that cooses The strategy (for bear/bull/counter trend market) that the agent employs to determine next action based on the current state(we r not using it)

 # Environment
  market env is essentially a time-series data-frame (RNNs work well with time-series data)